 An experience you'll never forget

-During your stay aboard our 52 ft. cutter rigged pilothouse ketch sailboat, you will enjoy the beauty, warmth unforgettable vistas of a land still secluded.
+You will take in the beauty and warmth of unforgettable vistas of a land still secluded.
 Still untouched by the mainstream, the sunny San Blas islands in the Republic of Panama play host to a breathtaking scene that will stay with you forever.
-From sailing, snorkeling, fishing and kayaking to waterfall hiking tours, there is something here to make your stay truly your own.

 Is there a concern about hurricanes?